 “We used quintessential B.C. colours,” said Warburton.
 “The stamp has a lot of the deep blues and mauves you see in a West Coast sunset.”

-Blue waters of the Pacific Ocean serve as a landing for Haida canoes at the coastal village of Skidegate as it appeared at the time of Confederation.
+The Pacific Ocean’s blue waters serve as a landing for Haida canoes at the coastal village of Skidegate as it appeared at the time of Confederation.
 Totems stand before a darkened night skyline of modern Vancouver and forests of Douglas fir and cedar stretch towards the sky.

 The design was based on an illustration by Jeff Burgess and photographs by George Dawson; Roy Hamaguchi; Koos Dykstra; and Dave Watters.
 The stamp was printed by Ashton-Potter.